 About the Festival

-The event was traditionally known as Gorleston Clifftop Gala and, in conjunction with the round table, hosted the Gorleston Raft Race.
+The event started in 1998, was traditionally known as Gorleston Clifftop Gala and, in conjunction with the Round Table, hosted the Gorleston Raft Race.
 The main focus of the Gala was to host a platform where charities from across the area could come to one place, with lots of people, to fundraise for their individual good causes.
-This ethos is continued year after year and on Sunday, still hailed as the traditional ‘Gala day’, charities pitch up on a stretch of the cliffs with tombolas, human fruit machines, pig racing and many more fundraising activities to entice generous visitors to support causes close to their hearts.
+This ethos is continued year after year and over 30 charities pitch up on a stretch of the cliffs and raise about £10,000.

 Looking to the future of the festival we can only hope it gets bigger and better.
 Without fail there will always be two jam packed days with entertainment and music, a busy fairground and so much more.
 To check out what is going on at this year’s event click on the event guide link above or check out our Facebook and twitter.